Project: The Enuma Elish

-The Enűma Eliš is the Babylonian creation myth (named after its opening words (Enuma Elish means 'when the heaven above).
-It was found in fragmentary Akkadian Cuneiform 's clay tablets in the ruined Library of Ashurbanipal at Nineveh.
-The same epic was found later to exist in many copies of tablets that were unearthed from both Babylon and Assyria.
+The Enűma Eliš is the Babylonian creation myth that was named after its opening words (Enuma Elish means 'when the heaven above).
+It was found in fragmentary Akkadian Cuneiform 's clay tablets in the ruined library of Ashurbanipal at Nineveh.
+The same epic was found to exist in many copies of tablets that were unearthed from both Babylon and Assyria.
 With some minor changes, the epic proves a shared legacy of the Akkadian and the Assyrian royal houses.
-The version from the Library of Ashurbanipal dates to the 7th century BCE.
-The composition of the text probably dates to later than the Kassite era between 18th to 16th centuries BCE.
-It had been since translated and interpreted by various scholars along with other epics from the same source.
-According to their published works, the epic is considered as one of the most important source (among many more Sumerian legacies) of the Babylonian religious background prior to the Abrahamic era.
+The version from the library of Ashurbanipal was dated to the 7th century BCE, but many scholars had argued for an earlier date (Notes: The Start of the Epic Story).
+It had been since translated and interpreted by various scholars along with other Sumerian epics from the same source.
+Judging from their various published works, the epic must to be one of the most important source (among many more Sumerian legacies) of the Babylonian religious background prior to the Abrahamic era.
 An earlier account of men creation was compiled during the reign of Hammurabi's great-grandson, Ammi-Saduqa (1646-1626 BC).
-Named after the hero of the flood myth that was unleashed upon men, the Atrahasis was actually the real epic account of men creation and the flood deluge that were later incorporated as myths in the Bible book of Genesis.
+Named after the hero of the flood myth that was unleashed upon men, the Atrahasis was actually the real epic account of men creation and the flood deluge that were later incorporated as historical myths in the Biblical book of Genesis.
 We shall argue that the account of men creation of the Enum-Elish is by no mean the latest account of men creation in later date during the history of mankind.

-To avaid confusion, we shall divide the epic story into two parts.
+To avoid confusion, we shall divide the epic story into two parts.
 Presented in tablet I (of a total of seven tablets), the first part serves as the genesis of the story line that follows.
-It gives hints on how gods came to their existence while the rest of the story is about the conflict between the higher gods and theirs offsprings that contitutes the main theme of the Middle Eastern developments. with the creation of men by Marduk to relieve the new gods from works, the crises appeared to subside.
+It gives hint on how gods came to their existence on earth while the rest of the story is about the conflict between the higher gods and theirs offspring that constitute the main theme of the Middle Eastern developments.
+With the creation of men by Marduk to relieve the new gods from works, the crises appeared to subside.
 The epic ends in the last tablet (tablet VII), with the praise of Marduk of his meritual works to solve divine conflicts and his rise as the supreme divine of the universe.

-The epic starts by the highly abstract claim that before anything else to form, only the primordial entities Apsu and Tiamat existed
+The epic starts by the highly abstract statement that before anything else to forms, only the primordial entities Apsu and Tiamat existed.

 At a time when even the glories above had yet to be named.
-And unuttered was the word for the world which lay beneath.
+And unuttered was the word for the world that lay beneath.
 It was then that the first being Apsu who was the source, and the progenator Tiamat, the mother who gave birth to all.
 Intermingle, their waters produces neither field nor marsh.
 (EE: Tablet 1: p.3)

-We shall identify them as Meru and his son Mahameru who, as a member of Mahasamanta family tree, became the progenator of the Meru (Moon) Culture.
+We shall identify them as Meru and his son Mahameru who, as a member of Mahasamanta family, became the progenator of the Meru (Moon) Culture.
 As indicated in the account, the Akkadian societies recognized the duality of Meru and his son Mahameru as their first godhead to be heard about (Notes: Meru's Godhead).
-This identification allows us to date the event's occurence to be in the last of the Bhadrakappa, which is our contemporary kappa when Meru founded the Egyptian first dynasty and his son became actually the first king Aha of the dynasty.
+This identification allows us to date the event's occurrence to be in our contemporary kalpa (of Buddha Gautama) when the Egyptian tradition commemorated Narmer (Meru) as the founder of the Egyptian first dynasty and his son Aha (MahaMeru) became actually the first king of the dynasty.
 The reference furthermore implicates that the early Sumerian pre-dynasties of Babylon were from the Meru court of Egypt.
-From there, we conclude that prior to the first dynasty the Sumerian societies of Mesopotamia were practicing the Meru Culture of which the site of Sumer owed its name to.
-Degradation however was seen taking hold of the culture along its preceding dynasties.
-At first, the Hara (Soma) Culture could be detected among the early Akkadian rulers and disappered algogether after the Assyrians took over the region (The Western Civilization: The Impact of the Kalayuga: The Harrian and the Hittie).
+From there, we conclude that prior to the first dynasty of Babylon, the Sumerian societies of Mesopotamia were practicing the Meru Culture of which the site of Sumer owed its name to.
+Degradation however was seen taking hold of the culture along the preceding dynasties.
+At first, the Hara (Soma) Culture could be detected among the early Akkadian rulers and disappeared altogether after the Assyrians took over Babylon from them (The Western Civilization: The Impact of the Kalayuga: The Harrian and the Hittie).

-Continuing on the geneanology of the Sumerian gods, Anu was born from Anchar to become a new godhead that surpassed most of his ancestors.
+Continuing on the genealogy of the Sumerian gods, Anu was born from Anchar and Kishar to become a new godhead that continued on the Meru lineage.

 (EE: Tablet 1: p.3)

-As Anu was a Sumerian reference to heaven, he should be identify as no other then the Sakan God Zeus (Indra in Hindu cosmogony).
-In later reference, Anu was commemorated in the Esharra (Istar) shrine along side Enlil and Ea (EE: Tablet IV: p.
-29) who, connecting to the Greek mythology, were his siblings who were Hadis and Poseidon.
-From the chief god Anu came a new generations of gods, the Anunnaki who were particulart agressive in natue (Notes: The Etymology of the Word Anunnaki).
+As Anu was a Sumerian reference to heaven, he should be identifying as no other then the Sakan God Zeus (Indra in Hindu cosmogony).
+In later reference, Anu was commemorated in the Istar shrine along side Enlil and Ea (EE: Tablet IV: p.
+29) who were no other than his siblings Hadis and Poseidon of the Greek mythology.
+From the chief god Anu came a new generations of gods, the Anunnaki who were particularly aggressive in nature (Notes: The Etymology of the Word Anunnaki).
 Cross reference with the Atrahasis epic story allows us to realize that by this time, the world of gods on earth had already collided with the world of men.
 Evidences show that from the start of Bhadrakalpa, new generation of gods Lgigi already took form of modern men (Atrahasis: The Creation of the Man Specie: The Kamara Connection).
 It could then say the same for the new formed Anannuki who were not only formed in human form by also making noises as humen do.
 Their disturbance annoyed both Tiamat and Apsu and they could not calm them down.
-Historically, it represented the complex relationship between the Tai-Kambujas and the Eastern Asian Xia dynasty (2070-1600 BC) that drove the latter to consider a drastic measure to take care of theirs skiemishes.
-From the advice of his son Mummu.
-Apsu decided to destroy the new gods. but When they notifed her of theirs plan, Tiamat was incensed and angrily rejected theirs proposal.
-Mummu then took the campaign to carry on himself, but the Anunnaki already knew about their plan and it was Ea who went to intervene and subdued Apsu along side with his son Mummu.
+From the advice of his son Mummu, Apsu decided to destroy the new gods, but when they informed Tiamat of theirs plan, she was incensed and angrily rejected theirs proposal.
+Mummu then took the campaign to carry on himself, but the Anunnaki already knew about their plan.
+It was Ea (Enki in Sumerian) who went to intervene and subdued Apsu along side with his son Mummu.
 After he crafted a spell that caused Apsu to sleep, Ea took Apsu's halo and wore it himself.
-Historically, it was when the Tai-Yuan nomads became in control of the steppe and furthermore incursed into the ream of the Xia Dynasty.
-After taking Apsu as his dwelling place, Ea started to extend his empire eastwrd, It was when the Shang Dynasty (1810-1300 BC), after subduing the Xia Dynasty, also extended their control over Anyang (Anu-Yang) deep into Central China as well.
-With the help of his wife Damkina, he created Marduk to surpass himself and the other gods in his godliness.
+Historically, it was when the Tai-Yuan nomadic courts became in control of the steppe and furthermore incurred into the ream of the Xia Dynasty of mount Himalayas.
+After taking Apsu as his dwelling place, Ea started extending his empire eastward.
+Historically it happened when the Shang Dynasty (1810-1300 BC), after subduing the Xia Dynasty, also extended their control over Anyang (Anu-Yang) deep into Central China as well.
+With the help of his wife Damkina, Ea created Marduk to surpass himself and the other gods in his godliness.
 Ea called him "My son, the Sun!".
-It is important to note that the Sun dynasrty started with the primordial king Samanta to become the legacy of Southeast Asian original god-Kings.
-Nevertheless, being under the eclipse god Asura, the Sun Culture was turning into its dark side. under the aggressive maneuvers of the Shang Dynasty, this ancient legacy was going to incur substantional changes under the agressive maneuvers of the Anunnakis.
+It is important to note that the Sun dynasty started with the primordial king Samanta to become the legacy of Southeast Asian original god-Kings.
+Nevertheless, being under the eclipse god Asura, the Sun Culture was turning into its dark side. under the aggressive maneuvers of the Shang Dynasty, this ancient legacy was going to incur substantial changes during the Kalayuga.